haicanberra/Chaos-Attractors-Visualization/README.md

 <a name="about"></a>
 ## About
-Chaos Theory’s Strange Attractor Visualization
+Strange Attractors Visualizer - Chaos Theory’s Strange Attractor Illustration
 - Created a dynamic visualizer in Python capable of rendering up to 11 distinct strange attractors.
 - Simplified curve generation by evaluating and subsampling attractor functions, allowing visualization of complex systems.
 - Investigated up to 5 decimal places of local initialization coordinates for consistent convergent trajectories.